 The rapid spread of SARS-Cov-2 remains a major threat for public health and global economy, both preventative and therapeutic solutions are therefore urgently needed.
 Through the use of epitope-guided antibody design, we successfully restored a broad-spectrum SARS-Cov therapeutic antibody for SARS-Cov-2.
-Compared to the precursor antibody CR3022, the newly designed antibody NOVOAB-20 binds to SARA-Cov-2 receptor binding domain (RBD) with a more than 10-fold higher affinity.
-Because this antibody targets a highly conserved epitope and the mutations on SARS-Cov-2 known so far are all not in this region, it also has the potential to block future SARA-Cov-2 mutants.
+Compared to the precursor antibody CR3022, the newly designed antibody NOVOAB-20 binds to SARS-Cov-2 receptor binding domain (RBD) with a more than 10-fold higher affinity.
+Because this antibody targets a highly conserved epitope and the mutations on SARS-Cov-2 known so far are all not in this region, it also has the potential to block future SARS-Cov-2 mutants.
 As a fully humanized antibody, NOVOAB-20 is a promising candidate to be developed as potential therapeutics for SARS-Cov-2, either as monotherapy or in combination with other neutralizing antibodies targeting different epitopes (e.g. the ACE2 binding site).
-This fast antibody restoration rationale may also be useful for designing drugs for other pandemic-causing viruses.

 Effective therapeutics against SARS-Cov-2 is urgently needed to contain the ongoing global COVID-19 pandemic.
 Aside from vaccine development, therapeutic monoclonal antibody (mAb) is considered one of the most promising alternative approaches as it potentially can not only prevent but also treat the disease, and may work better for the elderly or people who are immune compromised.
-SARS-Cov-2 uses its receptor binding domain (RBD) on the S protein to engage the host receptor ACE2 for viral entry.^{1,2} RBD-targeting antibodies that blocks ACE2 binding could neutralize the virus.
-A number of such mAbs have been discovered from the blood of recovered COVID-19 patients.3-7 However, since the ACE2 binding site (epitope) on RBD mutates rather quickly, mAbs targeting this site may easily lose activity for new viral mutants.
-This is actually what happened for SARS-Cov-2.^{8,9} When developing a mAb drug against rapidly mutating viruses like SARS-Cov-2, it is desirable if the drug works not only for the original virus, but also for its mutated variants.
+SARS-Cov-2 uses its receptor binding domain (RBD) on the S protein to engage the host receptor ACE2 for viral entry.
+RBD-targeting antibodies that blocks ACE2 binding could neutralize the virus.
+A number of such mAbs have been discovered from the blood of recovered COVID-19 patients.
+However, since the ACE2 binding site (epitope) on RBD mutates rather quickly, mAbs targeting this site may easily lose activity for new viral mutants.
+This is actually what happened for SARS-Cov 17 years ago - all of the effective mAbs developed for SARS-Cov lost their neutralizing ability on SARS-Cov-2.
+When developing a mAb drug against rapidly mutating viruses like SARS-Cov-2, it is desirable if the drug works not only for the original virus, but also for its mutated variants.
 This is the focus of the current work.

-CR3022 is a unique broadly neutralizing antibody discovered for SARS-Cov, and it targets a highly conserved cryptic epitope on RBD.^{9,10} It completely blocked all mutant escapes of CR3014, a mAb that targets ACE2 interaction site on SARS-Cov RBD.10 However, CR3022 lost neutralization ability for SARS-Cov-2, although it still binds to the viral RBD.9 Considering the extremely high similarities between SARS-Cov and SARS-Cov-2 (almost identical 3D structure of their RBDs and Spike proteins; both viruses use the same receptor ACE2 for cell entry ; and the binding modes between the two RBDs and ACE2 are nearly identical),^{1,2,8,11} we reasoned that the diminished neutralization of CR3022 could be due to its more than 10-fold lowered binding affinity to SARS-Cov-2 RBD compared to SARS-Cov.^{8,10} This motivated us to design a cross-reactive antibody for SARS-Cov-2 based on CR3022 and its epitope.
+CR3022 is a unique broadly neutralizing antibody discovered for SARS-Cov, and it targets a highly conserved cryptic epitope on RBD.
+9,10 It completely blocked all mutant escapes of CR3014, a mAb that targets ACE2 interaction site on SARS-Cov RBD.
+However, CR3022 lost neutralization ability for SARS-Cov-2, although it still binds to the viral RBD.
+Considering the extremely high similarities between SARS-Cov and SARS-Cov-2 (almost identical 3D structure of their RBDs and Spike proteins; both viruses use the same receptor ACE2 for cell entry; and the binding modes between the two RBDs and ACE2 are nearly identical), we reasoned that the diminished neutralization of CR3022 could be due to its more than 10-fold lowered binding affinity to SARS-Cov-2 RBD compared to SARS-Cov.
+This motivated us to design a cross-reactive antibody for SARS-Cov-2 based on CR3022 and its epitope.
 The workflow is depicted in Scheme 1.